 11/11/1983: The CASA/IPTN CN-235 Maiden Flight

-DALLAS — Today in Aviation, the twin-engine medium-range regional airliner and transport aircraft CN-235 took to the skies for the first time in 1983.
+DALLAS — Today, in 1983, the twin-engine medium-range regional airliner and transport aircraft CN-235 took to the skies for the first time.
 After testing, the aircraft was certified in 1986 and entered service on March 1, 1988.

 The aircraft was a joint venture between the Spanish manufacturer Construcciones Aeronáuticas SA (or CASA for short) and the Indonesian plane maker IPTN.
 Both parties subsequently formed Airtech International to oversee the program.